OzoneAsai/slide-local-clock/README.md

 #### How it works

 When wallpaper mode begins, the Electron process creates a transparent `BrowserWindow` sized to the primary screen.
 On Windows a hidden *WorkerW* window sits behind the desktop icons.
-The `ffi-napi` and `ref-napi` packages let the app call Win32 APIs such as `FindWindowW`, `EnumWindows` and `SetParent`.
-A message is first sent to `Progman` so that a WorkerW instance exists.
-The code then enumerates top-level windows to locate the WorkerW lacking a `SHELLDLL_DefView` child.
-Once found, `SetParent` re-parents the Electron window to this WorkerW, effectively drawing the clock directly behind the icons.
-The original application window switches to `setting.html` which contains the full settings overlay so you can stop or tweak the wallpaper without closing the app.
+A small PowerShell script (`attach-workerw.ps1`) calls Win32 APIs (`FindWindowW`, `EnumWindows`, `SetParent`) to locate that window and parent the Electron window to it.
+The script is executed using `powershell.exe` so no native Node modules are required.
+The main application window then loads a tiny `setting.html` redirect which opens `index.html?control` so you can stop or tweak the wallpaper without closing the app.

 ### Building a single executable